In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 Well, let me give you a microcosm of that.

-Here in the People's Republic of Minnesota, the Democrats won overwhelming victories in 2006, based on the really it was right down the ballot on the profligate spending Of the Republican majorities in the U.S. Congress, it kind of gave a bad eye to all Republicans everywhere because Republicans betrayed their conservative base by spending like Democrats.
+Here in the People's Republic of Minnesota, the Democrats won overwhelming victories in 2006 based on the, really it was right down the ballot on the profligate spending of the Republican majorities in the U.S. Congress.

-And they were going to change Washington, Washington changed them.
+They were going to change Washington.

-You've heard all the cliches.
+You've heard all the clichés.

 So the Democrats had a big victory in Minnesota.

-They won the House of Representatives, the State House here.
+They won the House of Representatives, the state house here.

-They've got a veto proof Senate majority now.
+They've got a veto-proof Senate majority now.

 What happened?

-Well, last year the state of Minnesota had a $2 billion surplus.
+Well, last year, the state of Minnesota had a $2 billion surplus.

 The Democrats spent the surplus and voted to raise taxes $4 billion.